 Mix something into the potting soil that squirrels find distasteful.
 Natural repellents may include cayenne pepper, crushed red pepper, vinegar, peppermint oil, or garlic (or try a combination of two or more).

 Similarly, create a homemade squirrel repellent consisting of 2 tablespoons (30 ml.) black pepper, 2 tablespoons (30 ml.) cayenne pepper, one chopped onion, and one chopped jalapeno pepper.
 Boil the mixture for 15 to 20 minutes, then strain it through a fine strainer or cheesecloth.
 Pour the strained mixture into a spray bottle and use it to spray the soil around potted plants.
 The mixture is powerful enough to irritate your skin, lips, and eyes, so use with care.

 Add dried blood (blood meal) to the potting mix.
 Blood meal is a high-nitrogen fertilizer, so be careful not to apply excessive amounts.

 A layer of rocks on top of the potting soil may discourage squirrels from digging.
 However, rocks can become hot enough to damage plants during the summer months.
 Alternatively, a thick layer of mulch may be beneficial for keeping squirrels out of containers and will be much healthier for plants.

-Cover potted plants with a cage made from chicken wire, plastic bird netting or hardware cloth – especially during the offseason when squirrels are more prone to “planting” their stash, which they normally come back for later digging up precious bulbs in the process.
-If you don’t like the idea of surrounding your plants, try cutting small pieces that you can lay under the surface if the soil.
+Cover potted plants with a cage made from chicken wire, plastic bird netting, or hardware cloth – especially during the offseason when squirrels are more prone to “planting” their stash, which they normally come back for later, digging up precious bulbs in the process.
+If you don’t like the idea of surrounding your plants, try cutting small pieces that you can lay under the surface of the soil.